 As we already know, endometriosis occurs when the tissue that lines the inside of the uterus grows outside of it.
 Endometriosis can cause infertility in 30%-50% of cases, i.e. conceiving through “conventional” ways will be complicated.

-In the world of Reproductive Medicine, infertility and endometriosis often go hand in hand since it can affect fertility in various ways: scarring of the fallopian tubes or ovaries, toxic effects on the sperm and eggs, endometrial alterations that affect embryo implantation or hormonal imbalances that reduce the quality of ovulation.
+In the world of Reproductive Medicine, infertility and endometriosis often go hand in hand since they can affect fertility in various ways: scarring of the fallopian tubes or ovaries, toxic effects on the sperm and eggs, endometrial alterations that affect embryo implantation or hormonal imbalances that reduce the quality of ovulation.

 How is endometriosis diagnosed?

 It is not easy to detect endometriosis.
 On average, specialists take 8 years to diagnose a woman with it.
-Therefore, at IVF-Spain we want to emphasize the importance of prior examination of female fertility if you wish to become a mother.
+Therefore, at IVF-Life we want to emphasize the importance of prior examination of female fertility if you wish to become a mother.

 In general, the final diagnosis is made after a vaginal ultrasound and in cases of severe endometriosis after a laparoscopy, a minimally invasive procedure that can detect cysts (also called endometriomas or chocolate cysts) or the presence of pelvic adhesions.

 There is also a blood test that analyses the levels of the CA-125 protein, a tumour marker that can be elevated in cases of certain cancers and other diseases such as endometriosis I and II.
-Although it is not considered relevant for detecting endometriosis, as the level may be altered by the presence of fibroids, ovarian cancer or menstruation itself.
+Although it is not considered relevant for detecting endometriosis, the level may be altered by the presence of fibroids, ovarian cancer or menstruation itself.